gajanan43/Basic_DO/Interview_Question_SS.md

 - ```find``` - Searches for files or directories.
     - ```find /path -name filename```

+## How take a input value form user?

+read -p "Your message here: " variable_name

 ## 2) Write a shell Script to list all processes :
 - ```ps -ef```